-When a condensate pipe freezes the boiler may lock out or in some instances still be running intermittently but making a strange noise.
+When a condensate pipe freezes (the waste pipe that takes the condensation from your boiler to your drain outside), the boiler may lock out or in some instances still be running intermittently but making a strange noise.

-If you think the condensate pipe of your boiler has frozen - that's the waste pipe that takes the condensation from your boiler to your drain outside - try the steps below if you can access the pipe safely.
+If you think the condensate pipe of your boiler has frozen, try the steps below if you can access the pipe safely.

 1. Hold a hot water bottle, or heat wrap, around the pipe.

-2. Carefully pour hot, but not boiling, water over the whole length of the frozen pipe with a watering can, jug or kettle.
+2. Carefully pour hot water, but not boiling water (as this might damage your pipes, leading to a more complicated repair), over the whole length of the frozen pipe with a watering can, jug or kettle.